SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * `disused=yes` on an `aeroway=runway` or `aeroway=taxiway` causes it be be set as `disused:aeroway` (which isn't written out)
 * `surface=grass` on an `aeroway=runway` causes it be be set as `aeroway=grass_runway`

-The following `aerialway` values are written from vector zoom 11:
+The following linear `aerialway` values are written from vector zoom 11:

 * `cable_car`
 * `gondola`